Architectural Patterns Training Course

 This course is available as onsite live training in Poland or online live training.Course Outline

-What are the types, styles, domains and patterns of architecture?
+What are the types, styles, domains, and architectural patterns?

 Example architecture methodologies and frameworks